Emma has been in the Nail Technology industry for over 16 years, owning a Nail salon that employs Qualified Technicians and Beauty Therapists.

 “My love and passion for the industry is still strong after two decades.
 I believe in giving back to the community we work in, and I regularly support local businesses, schools, and projects.
 I have been an active member of the NZARBP inc. for many years, and I have previously served on the Executive Committee”. - Louise Gray

 Oonagh is passionate about building relationships and in turn attracting new members within the beauty sector and educating the wider community to the ‘why’ of choosing a qualified beauty professional.

 Kim has been in the professional beauty industry for 25+ years and has enjoyed seeing the evolution of beauty products and technologies over this time.
 She joined the Executive Committee to give back to the industry and provide guidance and support to students and new graduates - ensuring they are working to the highest standards from the beginning of their career.

 Judy has served the Association for over thirty years, many of those as President.
-After stepping down from this role in 2016, Judy now works with the Committee holding the portfolio of managing our wonderful industry magazine, BeautyNZ.
+After stepping down from this role in 2016, Judy now works with the Committee in an advisory role.

 Judy’s motivation is to work towards the betterment of the industry, to raise industry standards and promote awareness.

 “As an Association it is our role to educate, mentor and support therapists to strive for excellence.
 It has always been really important to me personally to encourage people to be the best they can be and reinforce the importance of having high ethical standards.
 I strongly urge therapists to become members of the Association and unite with your peers and to be proud of the profession you serve” - Judy West